 The safety guidelines for the equipment in this manual do not purport to address all the safety issues of the equipment.
 It is the responsibility of the user to establish appropriate safety, ergonomic, and health practices and determine the applicability of regulatory limitations prior to use.
 Potential safety hazards are identified in this manual through the use of words Danger, Warning, and Caution, the specific hazard type, and pictorial alert icons.

 Revision Information

-Revision 930279W, which corresponds to firmware version 6.3.0, was released on February 18, 2013 and has the following changes:
+Revision 930370O, which was released on October 3, 2014, corresponds to firmware version 6.3.0, and has the following changes: